ericjang/aibook/sources/chapter17.md

 Extrinsic objectives (fame, power, money) often stifle creativity.
 When you optimize for companies that maximize share holder revenues, you leave out all the other solutions for perfectly viable businesses that do super interesting things.

-general-purpose robot would be huge - on a given morning, you might ask a general-purpose robot to rife through all your old photos and documents and scan them into digital copies, take care of the termite infestation in the attic, sweep the roof gutter for leaves, sort through junk mail, throw away all the food in the fridge that has gone bad. none of these tasks justify a specialized robot - but life is full of small chores
+on a given morning, you might ask a general-purpose robot to rife through all your old photos and documents and scan them into digital copies, inspect the perimeter of the house for ants, sweep the roof gutter for leaves, sort through junk mail, re-organize the fridge and pantry, brush the cobwebs from every single corner of the house.
+None of these tasks justify a specialized robot, but taken together, it's a lot of maintenance work.
+It's why wealthy people hire nannies and groundskeepers.
+Much like how reality is a fractal of seemingly unending complexity, the corollary is that life is full of small chores.

+In rural places like farms, the amount of chores is still larger.

 On the opposite end of the emotional spectrum of “magic software” is the narrative of AI and robots coming to take our jobs away and increasing the gap between the haves and have-nots.
 Unlike “AI singularity” risk, this is a very real fear.